§ 1-41 Consolidation; Separate Trials.

 The parties must have all of their witnesses available on the trial date.
 A party intending to introduce documents into evidence must bring to trial copies of those documents for the administrative law judge, the witness, and the other parties.
 Repeated failure to comply with this section may be cause for sanctions, as set forth in § 1-13(e).

 Go Here for Annotation 1-42

 § 1-43 Subpoenas.

-(b) A request by a party that the administrative law judge issue a subpoena shall be deemed to be a motion, and shall be made in compliance with § 1-34 or § 1-50, as appropriate; provided, however, that such a motion shall be made on 24 hours notice by electronic means or personal delivery of papers, including a copy of the proposed subpoena, unless the administrative law judge directs otherwise.
+(b) A request by a party that the administrative law judge issue a subpoena will be deemed to be a motion, and must be made in compliance with § 1-34 or § 1-50, as appropriate; provided, however, that such a motion must be made on 24 hours notice by electronic means or personal delivery of papers, including a copy of the proposed subpoena, unless the administrative law judge directs otherwise.
 The proposed subpoena may be prepared by completion of a form subpoena available from OATH.
 The making and scheduling of requests for issuance of subpoenas by telephone conference call to the administrative law judge or by electronic means is encouraged.